FIVE JEWELS OF WISDOM

 grow spiritually until the path of awakening becomes their only meaningful

 goal.
-It is a goal that all of us are striving to achieve, whether or not we
+It is a goal that all of us strive to achieve, whether we are aware of it

-different religions and belief systems.
-There are many examples of this in
+centuries by many different religions and belief systems.
+There are many

-Jainism and Christianity.
-One familiar example is when Jesus told us to ‘love
+examples of this in Jainism and Christianity.
+One familiar example is when

 To ignore this technique of harmlessness is to discard a dynamic jewel